Nikitazarekar/Advanced-C/README.md

 *ptr = 10;  // Dangling pointer, undefined behavior
 ```

 **1.9.
-Types of Pointers**
+Types of Pointers** <\n>
-•	Null Pointer (NULL): A pointer that does not point to any valid memory location.
+•	Null Pointer (NULL): A pointer that does not point to any valid memory location.<\n>
 •	Void Pointer (void *): A pointer that can point to any data type.
-It needs to be cast to the appropriate type before dereferencing.
+It needs to be cast to the appropriate type before dereferencing.<\n>
-•	Function Pointer: A pointer to a function.
+•	Function Pointer: A pointer to a function.<\n>
-•	Wild Pointer: A pointer that is not initialized properly.
+•	Wild Pointer: A pointer that is not initialized properly.<\n>
-•	Constant Pointer: A pointer whose value (address) cannot be changed, but the value at that address can be modified.
+•	Constant Pointer: A pointer whose value (address) cannot be changed, but the value at that address can be modified.<\n>
-•	Pointer to Constant: A pointer to a constant value (the value it points to cannot be changed, but the pointer itself can point to other variables).
+•	Pointer to Constant: A pointer to a constant value (the value it points to cannot be changed, but the pointer itself can point to other variables).<\n>